190 Cybersecurity Statistics to Inspire Action This Year [October 2024 Update]

 Healthcare is one of the most targeted industries by threat actors.
 Take a look at some of the most prevalent threats against this sector below.

-81. 72% of healthcare IT and security practitioners believe their organizations are vulnerable to a ransomware attack, and 60% say this is the type of attack that concerns them the most.
+104. 54% of healthcare IT and security practitioners believe their organizations are vulnerable or highly vulnerable to a ransomware attack.
 (Proofpoint and Ponemon Institute)

 Small business cybersecurity statistics